 Letter Grade Definition The Laboratory has achieved each of the following objectives: Project/program/facility plans exist for all major projects/programs/facilities.
-Project/program/facility plans are consistent with known budgets, are based on reasonable assessments of technical risk, are well-aligned with DOE or other relevant supporting agency interests, provide sufficient flexibility to respond to unforeseen directives and opportunities, and effectively leverage other Laboratory resources and expertise.
-B + The Laboratory has implemented the project/program/facility plans and has effective methods of tracking progress. • The Laboratory demonstrates willingness to make tough decisions (i.e., cut programs with sub- critical mass of expertise, divert resources to more promising areas, etc.). • The Laboratory's implementation of project/program/facility plans has led directly to effective R&D programs/facility operations.
+Project/program/facility plans are consistent with known budgets, are based on reasonable assessments of technical risk, are well-aligned with DOE or other relevant supporting agency interests, provide sufficient flexibility to respond to unforeseen directives and opportunities, and effectively leverage other Laboratory resources and expertise. \mathbf{B}^{+} The Laboratory has implemented the project/program/facility plans and has effective methods of tracking progress. • The Laboratory demonstrates willingness to make tough decisions (i.e., cut programs with sub- critical mass of expertise, divert resources to more promising areas, etc.). • The Laboratory's implementation of project/program/facility plans has led directly to effective R&D programs/facility operations.
 LDRD investments and other overhead funds are managed appropriately.
 Project/program/facility plans exist for all major projects/programs/facilities. В The Laboratory has implemented the project/program/facility plans.
 BUT the Laboratory fails to meet at least one of the conditions for B+.
-Project/program/facility plans exist for all major projects/programs/facilities.
-B- The Laboratory has implemented the project/program/facility plans.
+Project/program/facility plans exist for all major projects/programs/facilities. В- The Laboratory has implemented the project/program/facility plans.
 BUT the Laboratory fails to meet several of the conditions for B+.
 Project/program/facility plans exist for most major projects/programs/facilities.
-Project/program/facility plans exist for most major projects/programs/facilities. С BUT the Laboratory has failed to implement the project/program/facility plans AND the Laboratory fails to meet several of the conditions for B+.
-Project/program/facility plans do not exist for a significant fraction of the Laboratory's major in the following significant fraction of the Laboratory's major in the following significant fraction of the Laboratory's major in the following significant fraction of the Laboratory's major in the following significant fraction of the Laboratory's major in the following significant fraction of the Laboratory's major in the following significant fraction of the Laboratory's major in the following significant fraction of the Laboratory's major in the following significant fraction of the Laboratory's major in the following significant fraction of the Laboratory's major in the following significant fraction of the Laboratory's major in the following significant fraction of the Laboratory's major in the following significant fraction of the Laboratory's major in the following significant fraction of the laboratory si D projects/programs/facilities; OR Significant work at the Laboratory is not in alignment with the project/program/facility plans F Significant work at the Laboratory is not in alignment with the project/program/facility plans The Laboratory has failed to conduct project/program/facility planning activities.
-1, The Laboratory has rance to conduct project/program/racinty planning activities.
+PLUT 1.
+L. С BUT the Laboratory has failed to implement the project/program/facility plans AND the Laboratory fails to meet several of the conditions for B+.
+Project/program/facility plans do not exist for a significant fraction of the Laboratory's major projects/programs/facilities; D OR Significant work at the Laboratory is not in alignment with the project/program/facility plans F The Laboratory has failed to conduct project/program/facility planning activities.
+The Zacotately has taken to contain project pr